 - Choose basic distribution options (Note that these are for the requesting user only.
 Use proper Publish distribution and scheduling to send content to other users).

-- Select the document output format
+- Select the document output format and enable or disable link-back.

 Note: when subscribing to content and distributing it to other users, the subscription runs as the initiating user.
 The recipient to whom the subscription is distributed receives the same data as the initiating user.
 This means the recipient may see unsecured data.